Toshiba (OTCMKTS:TOSYY) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Toshiba (OTCMKTS:TOSYY) from a hold rating to a buy rating in a research report released on Wednesday morning, Zacks.com reports.
-The brokerage currently has $24.00 price target on the stock.
+Toshiba (OTCMKTS:TOSYY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The firm presently has a $24.00 target price on the stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 10.52% from the stock’s previous close.

 According to Zacks, “Toshiba Corporation provides a full range of smart digital life products and consumer electronics, designed by the best and the brightest, and backed by millions invested in R & D. The Company’s segments include Energy and Infrastructure, which includes nuclear power generation systems, thermal power, hydroelectric power, and wind power.
 The Electronic Devices and Components, which includes small-signal devices, power devices, optoelectronic devices, storage devices and semiconductor manufacturing equipment.
 The Community Solutions, which includes broadcasting system, road equipment systems, water supply and sewerage systems, environmental system, elevators and light emitting diode lights.
 The Healthcare Systems and Services, which includes diagnostic x-ray systems and computerized tomography systems.
 The Lifestyle Products and Services, which includes personal computers, televisions, refrigerators, washing machines and home appliance repair services. “